JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 </iq>
 ```

+If the configuration is changed, the server SHOULD send a status code 104, as specified in [XEP-0045 - Notification of configuration changes](https://xmpp.org/extensions/xep-0045.html#roomconfig-notify).

 ### 4.2 Client discovering

 The feature can be enabled on a room:

 * by the room owner, if your implementation allow them to set this option
 * by a server-wide parameter

+In other words: you can enable this feature, without adding the field in the room configuration form.
+This allows for example server admins to apply a rate limit server-wide, or to set the slow mode programmatically on any wanted criteria (number of users in the room, current server load, room context, ...).

 In any case, to allow clients to discover that the feature is active, the server MUST respond on [room information queries](https://xmpp.org/extensions/xep-0045.html#disco-roominfo) by adding a `muc#roominfo_slow_mode_duration` field.
 This field type MUST be `text-single`, and its value MUST be a positive integer.